hashicorp/terraform-aws-consul-ecs/examples/service-sameness/README.md

 ### Step 3

-Manually scale up the server app present in DC1's `default` partition with the following command and wait for a few seconds for the change to propagate to Consul
+Manually scale up the server app present in DC1's `default` partition with the following command and wait for a few seconds for the change to propagate to Consul.
+The equivalent service instance in the `default` partition should be registered to Consul's catalog.

 ```console
 aws ecs update-service --region ${AWS_REGION} --cluster ${DC1_DEFAULT_PARTITION_ECS_CLUSTER_ARN} --service ecs-dc1-example-server-app --desired-count 1